- UCAS course code

 - Written communication

-- 3 online assessments, 2 group and 1 individual, exam consists of 1 essay and 10 SAQs
+- 3 online assessments, 2 group and 1 individual, exam consists of 2 essays.

-1.5 hour examination (90%) - short answer questions and 1 essay question from a choice of 3.
+Online open book examination (90%) – 2 essays – 2 sections, one essay from each.
 Three online enquiry based learning activities (2 group and 1 individual) each group activity is worth 4% and the individual activity is worth 2% (Total: 10%).

 Immediate feedback on individual online assessments on Blackboard.
 Generic feedback on Blackboard for group assessment within 15 working days of submission deadline.
 Individual feedback on request or if appropriate.